esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 ![Picture](images/Picture16.png)

-## Practice Lab: Create and Experiment with Your Own Tools
+## 🎉 Congratulations!
+You have completed the lab!

 Now that you have successfully imported and tested the complete KYC solution, try creating your own tools to extend the capabilities.
 Follow the same **ADK tool creation process** you used earlier, using the given tools as a reference for structure, annotations, and requirements.

+# Takehome References
+## Practice Lab: Create and Experiment with Your Own Tools

 Here are some example tool ideas you can implement for practice: